 Payment and Release of the Lien

-When the EDD receives confirmation that liability has been paid in full, they will mail a Release of Lien to the County Recorder office within 40 days.
+When the EDD receives confirmation that the liability has been paid in full, they will mail a Release of Lien to the County Recorder office within 40 days.
 No record is sent directly to the taxpayer unless one is requested.
 You may request that a Status of Lien Release notice be sent to you; this will be at your own cost and the money collected in the same manner as the tax.

 If you are selling or refinancing real estate, your escrow company will need to pay the lien with certified funds (cash, cashier’s check or money order) and the EDD must be notified in writing or via fax with a demand for a release of the lien.
 The release must be obtained before the property can change hands.